MKme/ResQ/Enclsoure CAD Files/README.md

 ## Hand cutting

-Print out the design on paper then trace it on your materil of coice and cut it out.
+Print out the design on paper then trace it on your material of choice and cut it out.

 Just that easy!

 ### TIPS-